davestewart/davestewart-content/content/work/forgd/index.md

 ---
+date: 2024-03-01
+duration: 18 months
+role: Senior UI Developer
 description: Data-driven tools & advisory services for blockchain token launch
-date: 2024-03-01
+summary: |
+  Owned the UI layer at a fast-scaling blockchain token management platform, building the core component library from scratch and establishing shared systems for components, charts, forms, and layouts across the entire app.
+  Partnered closely with design to translate Figma into reusable primitives, and led the migration from a monolithic Nuxt app to a layered architecture to support the platform's rapid growth.
+tech: Nuxt 3, Nuxt UI, Vue 3, TypeScript, Tailwind
 tags:
   - featured
   - enterprise